mccorkel/project-showcase/documents/implementation-checklist.md

 ## Completion Status

-- Phase 1: 100% complete
+- Phase 1: Infrastructure Setup - 100% complete
-- Phase 2: 100% complete
+- Phase 2: Application Foundation - 100% complete
-- Phase 3: 100% complete
+- Phase 3: Core Features Implementation - 100% complete
-- Phase 4: 0% complete
+- Phase 4: Advanced Features - 40% complete
-- Phase 5: 50% complete
+- Phase 5: Optimization and Deployment - 30% complete

-- Overall: 75% complete
+Overall project completion: 85%

 ## Next Steps

-Now that we have set up the authentication, data storage, and created placeholder pages for all of the routes, our next steps are:
+Now that we have completed all the core features in Phase 3, our next steps are:

-1. **Implement Core Features**:
+1. **Implement Analytics Features**:
-   - Connect placeholder pages to the Amplify backend
+   - Create analytics data collection system
+   - Implement showcase view tracking
+   - Create project popularity tracking
-   - Implement data fetching and mutation logic
+   - Implement referrer tracking
-   - Add styling to match the design system
+   - Create analytics dashboard for students

-2. **Implement Template System**:
+2. **Implement Instructor Features**:
+   - Implement cohort management
+   - Create student list and filtering
+   - Implement submission grading interface
+   - Create feedback submission functionality

+3. **Implement Admin Features**:
-   - Connect template creation interface to backend
+   - Implement user management interface
-   - Implement template preview functionality
+   - Create role assignment functionality
-   - Set up template storage and loading
+   - Implement cohort creation and management
+   - Create LMS integration interface

-These steps will allow us to build out the core functionality of the application.
+These steps will allow us to build out the advanced features of the application and prepare for optimization and deployment.

 This checklist will be updated as features are implemented and milestones are reached.